Pyhass/Hive-Custom-Component/README.md

 There are 2 ways to install the Hive custom component see below.

 ### HACS
-The recommneded way to is to install via [HACS](https://hacs.xyz/).
+The recommended way to is to install via [HACS](https://hacs.xyz/).
 Once HACS has been installed and setup.
 You just need to navigate to the HACS panel and choose integrations.
 This will show and option to add an integration click it and search for Hive in the presented popup.